Ezrill-Lin/DataPipeline-for-ExplicitMemory/README.md

 ```
 After execution, the pipeline will automatically create a new sft dataset and save it in a JSON file `sftdata.json`.

+The final version of the supervised fine-tuning data used for Explicit Memory project is: `sftdata.json`

+## 📌 Notice
+Currently, the pipeline is curated exclusively for the Explicit Memory project.
+It can not be extended to arbitrary datasets other than those listed above.
-Notice: the execution of the pipeline depends on a definition of the following dataset information:
+The reason for that is that the execution of the pipeline depends on a definition of the following dict which stores dataset-specific information:
 ```
 raw_datasets = {
         "meta-math/MetaMathQA": ['train', 'query', None, False],